Bamum

 - Art Music And Expression

-- Bamum art is renowned for its intricate beadwork, wood carvings, and bronze sculptures.
-Music and dance are integral to cultural expression, often performed during ceremonies and festivals.
-The Bamum script is a unique form of expression, used in art and literature.
+- Bamum art is renowned for its intricate beadwork, masks, and sculptures.
+Music and dance are integral to cultural expression, often featured in ceremonies and festivals.

 - Cultural Symbols Motifs